 The Forest’s unique landscape, location, settlement patterns and industry make it an important site for understanding how dialects develop their distinctiveness.

 Knowledge of the traditional Forest dialect is at risk of being lost forever as only a few speakers of the dialect remain.

-This project will make use of Oral History recordings collected through the Dean Heritage Centre to provide a comprehensive linguistic description of the dialect, and a range of media will be used to make this research accessible.
+This project made use of Oral History recordings collected through the Dean Heritage Centre to provide a comprehensive linguistic description of the dialect.

-The project aims to increase knowledge of the dialect that helps connect us to the landscape, its unique geology, the people who have inhabited its spaces and past practices that we want to preserve for future generations.
+This increased knowledge of the dialect helps connect us to the landscape, its unique geology, the people who have inhabited its spaces and past practices that we want to preserve for future generations.